deryosssss/JustEat/README.md

 # Just Eat Coding Assignment

-Here is my attempt at the JustEat coding assessment:
+Here is my attempt at the JustEat coding assessment: <br />
 This project fetches restaurant data from the JustEat API based on a postcode and displays relevant details, including:

 1) Restaurant Name